nickrakovsky/docs/docs/api/authentication.md

 Before you can start making API calls inot DataDocks you will need to ask us for a token you can use to authenticate each of your API calls.

-This token will need to be placed in the header of all requests as `X_AUTH_TOKEN`.
+This token will need to be placed in the `Authorization` header of all requests as a `Token`.

 ## Example